-Now in his 22nd year at the university, he previously spent 20 years in the NJCU athletics department, most recently as assistant director of athletics for strategic communications, where he revolutionized the institution's athletic communications effort over the course of his highly-regarded career since joining the University community in August 2000.
+Now in his 23rd year at the university, he previously spent 20 years in the NJCU athletics department, most recently as assistant director of athletics for strategic communications, where he revolutionized the institution's athletic communications effort over the course of his highly-regarded career since joining the University community in August 2000.

 A multi award-winning national leader in the athletic communications industry, he served three years on the CoSIDA (College Sports Information Directors of America) Board of Directors, two years as the fourth-ever president of D3SIDA, and the final chair of the College Division Management Advisory Committee (CDMAC).
 He is currently a member of the NCAA Division III Baseball National Committee.
 In Fall 2019, NJCU was featured on ESPN SportsCenter three times in 42 days, including a No. 2 and No. 3 Top Play.

 Thor orchestrated the nomination process for NJCU legend Bob Delaney `85 to receive the 2020 NCAA Theodore Roosevelt Award—the National Collegiate Athletic Association's highest honor.
 Delaney is the first recipient ever from a college or university in the state of New Jersey and only the second from a Division III public school.
 Again in 2020, Thor's four-year efforts to promote the inspirational story of men's basketball student-athlete Sam Toney culminated in his being awarded the 2020 USBWA Most Courageous Award—the first-ever Division III male selected.
-Thor remains the play-by-play voice of the Gothic Knights in basketball and volleyball, among other sports.
+Thor remains the play-by-play voice of the Gothic Knights in many sports.
 Thor is a member of the NECVA Hall of Fame as an athletics administrator and the Fair Lawn High School Athletics Hall of Fame as a member of a championship team.